RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Pandoc Droplets and Services](https://github.com/dsanson/Pandoc-Droplets-and-Services) is a collection of simple and easily customizable Automator drag-and-drop applets and service menu items that use pandoc to produce pdf, docx, odt, and dzslides output on OS X.

+- [Markdown menus](http://www.terminally-incoherent.com/blog/wp-content/uploads/2012/05/markdown-menus.zip), by Luke Maciak, provides contextual menus on Windows for creating PDFs and Word documents from markdown files.
+Double-click on the reg file to install.

 ## German Introduction / Deutsche Einführung

 Eine kurze Einführung (16 Seiten) zu Markdown und Pandoc.